 The Palouse to Cascades State Park Trail (previously known as the John Wayne Pioneer Trail/Iron Horse State Park) is a rail trail and linear Washington State Park following the historic route of the Milwaukee Road across Washington State.
-From the wheat fields of eastern Washington's Palouse region to the evergreen forests of the Cascade Mountains, this 285 mile long recreational trail showcases Washington's diverse landscape.
-This website was developed in response to a need for updated maps and INFORMATION for trail users and is not affiliated with Washington State Parks.
+From the wheat fields of eastern Washington's Palouse region, through central Washington's Channeled Scablands and agricultural Columbia Basin, to the evergreen forests of the Cascade Mountains, this approximately 285 mile long recreational trail showcases Washington's diverse landscape.
+This website was developed in response to a need for updated MAPS and INFORMATION for trail users and is not affiliated with Washington State Parks.

 GPS ROUTE MAPS with waypoints and information

 Detours shown are recommendations only; other options may be possible.
 Detours may change with trail and bridge conditions.
 All efforts are made to keep these maps updated with current conditions.

 Printable Maps for WEST of the Columbia River